Tsuyoshi Kosaka: Fighting style

 As a fighter, Kosaka was known for his conditioning, well rounded skillset and grappling ability.
 He would predominantly use his Judo expertise in the ring, in the form of effective hip throws while standing and a heavy top control while on the ground, but he also showed his Shootfighting influence through various types of Leglocks and effective single and double-leg takedowns.
 He was especially proficient in reversing position, distinguishing himself with his trademark "TK scissors" sweep, in which he would use his legs to dismount the opponent and perform leglock attempts.
 Along with his grappling, Kohsaka made use of an intelligent striking game to wear down his adversary, and he later gained significant punching power after training with Maurice Smith.

 There is debate about what kind of technique is the "TK guard" Kosaka was once known for.
 The move is, according to different sources, a half guard, a butterfly guard, or an entire system of guard game.

 Personal life

-Koshaka is married and has two children; a son and a daughter.
+Kosaka is married and has two children, a son and a daughter.
 He now owns and operates a dojo in Japan where he trains his A-Square team.
 In 2012, Kosaka received an honorary Brazilian jiu-jitsu black belt from Yuki Nakai and was appointed a consultant member for the Japanese BJJ Federation.
-He registered his own grappling system, "TK Jiu Jitsu," shortly after.
+He later registered his own grappling system, named TK Jiu Jitsu.